Graylog2/documentation/pages/configuration/load_balancers.rst

 It is possible to use the Graylog web interface behind a load balancer for high availability purposes.

 .. note:: Take care of the configuration you need :ref:`with a proxy setup <configuring_webif_nginx>`, as it will *not* work out of the box.

-As of version 2.0 you do not need a sticky session (previously required under 1.x).
-It is still important, however, that the API URL ``/api/system/deflector/cycle`` hits the configured Graylog master node, although this might change in a future release.

-Please refer to your vendor's documentation to learn how to route this URL to a specific host.